-Results of initial monitoring, including the date the discharge began, shall be summarized on a Monitoring Report Form for Monitoring of Initial Discharge and submitted to the state water pollution control agency at the address below postmarked no later than 120 days after the commencement of discharge.
+Results of initial monitoring, including the date the discharge began, shall be summarized on a Monitoring Report Form for Monitoring of Initial Discharge and submitted to the state water pollution control agency at the address below and received no later than 120 days after the commencement of discharge.

-Results of routine end of pipe and water quality station monitoring during the previous six (6) months shall be summarized and reported semiannually on a Discharge Monitoring Report Form (DMR).
+Results of routine end of pipe and water quality station monitoring for all constituents except total dissolved solids, specific conductance, flow, sodium adsorption ratio, and dissolved sodium during the previous six (6) months shall be summarized and reported semiannually on a Discharge Monitoring Report Form (DMR).
+Results of routine end of pipe water quality monitoring for total dissolved solids, specific conductance, flow, sodium adsorption ratio, and dissolved sodium shall be summarized and reported monthly on a Discharge Monitoring Report Form.
 If the discharge is intermittent, the date the discharge began and ended must be included.
-The information submitted on the first semiannual DMR shall contain a summary of flow measurements and any additional monitoring conducted subsequent to the submittal of the initial monitoring report.
-Whole effluent toxicity (biomonitoring) results must be reported on the most recent version of EPA Region VIII's Guidance for Whole Effluent Reporting.
-Monitoring reports must be submitted to the state water pollution control agency at the following address postmarked no later than the 15th day of the second month following the completed reporting period.
-The first report following approval of this renewal is due on February 15, 2009.
+The information submitted on the first semi-annual DMR shall contain a summary of flow measurements and any additional monitoring conducted subsequent to the submittal of the initial monitoring report.
+If required, whole effluent toxicity testing (bio-monitoring) results must be reported on the most recent version of EPA Region VIII's Guidance for Whole Effluent Reporting.
+Semi-annual monitoring reports must be submitted to the state water pollution control agency at the following address and received no later than the 15th day of the second month following the completed reporting period.
+The first report following issuance of this permit is due on August 15th, 2012.